tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/package_generator_templates/README_designer.md

 ### Config directory

-The specification of a template is done with two files, `dictionary.yaml` and `functions.py`.
+The specification of a template is done with files `dictionary.yaml`, `functions.py` and `generator.yaml`.

 **`dictionary.yaml`**: